 Building an IT infrastructure [Converged, Hyper-converged and Public Cloud]

 In the last decade, both enterprises, as well as small and medium-sized, have embraced cloud because of its affordability, easy setup, and flexible nature.
 Organizations no longer need to purchase and maintain large servers in their office spaces.
-Instead, they can use a third-party cloud provider with a pay-as-you-go model to store data in the cloud, decreasing their overall costs.
+Instead, they can use a third-party cloud provider with a pay-as-you-go model to store data in the cloud, decreasing their overall costs of software development.

 But to move data from legacy systems was a struggle and that is how hyper-converged and converged architecture came into the picture.